NathanNeurotic/uOPL/README.md

 python ziso.py -c 0 "input.zso" "output.iso"
 ```

-You can copy ZSO files to the same folder as your ISOs and they will be detected by u-OPL.
+You can copy ZSO files to the same folder as your ISOs and they will be detected by OPL.
 To install onto internal HDD, you can use the latest version of HDL-Dump.

 </p>